omerlin/yncrea-virtualization/docs/dockerMachine.md

 ```

 ### Adding your own private key
-Use ==ssh-gen== command to add a private/public rsa key - so you can easily connect to your machine. (from MobaXterm for example)
+Use ==ssh-keygen== command to add a private/public rsa key - so you can easily connect to your machine. (from MobaXterm for example)

+!!!
+Tip
+    ```
+    Host rosserver
+    HostName 127.0.0.1
+    User docker
+    Port 2222
+    UserKnownHostsFile /dev/null
+    StrictHostKeyChecking no
+    PasswordAuthentication no
+    IdentityFile ~/.ssh/id_ros_rsa
+    IdentitiesOnly yes
+    LogLevel FATAL

+    Host rosworker1
+    HostName 127.0.0.1
+    User docker
+    Port 2223
+    UserKnownHostsFile /dev/null
+    StrictHostKeyChecking no
+    PasswordAuthentication no
+    IdentityFile ~/.ssh/id_ros_rsa
+    IdentitiesOnly yes
+    ```